 A serious temperature rise have been recorded on Wednesday, July 23.
 In London, the mercury reached more than 30 degrees.
 It was the first part of the big heatwave, which was about to come.

 The responsibility for this synoptical situation took low-pressure systems, located in the North Atlantic region as well as the high-pressure area lingering above Central Europe.
 It made favourable conditions for a tropical air mass to come through from Western Sahara.

-At the first stage, this air mass was really humid.
-It caused sparkling downpours and serious thunderstorms across the UK at night between July 23, 24 (Pic.
+In the first stage, this air mass was really humid.
+It caused sparkling downpours and serious thunderstorms across the UK at night between July 23, and 24 (Pic.
 2 – 6) keeping the temperature as high as under tropical night conditions.

 An extremely hot day brought also a tropical night across the western part of the continent.
 On the July 24/25 night, the temperature hasn’t dropped lower than 24-25 Celcius degrees in places in France (Pic.
 8).

 That was the moment, when the most intensive hot plume from northwest Africa swept through southwest Europe, preventing Spain and French Mediterranean regions from record-breaking temperatures.
 Once Sun rose, this air mass was warming up very quickly on the following day, Thursday, July 25, making it the hottest in Western Europe ever.